 March 12th 2015, written by Gabriel Woodhouse for bodono.

-Gabriel Woodhouse is one of the teachers at Three Jewels which offers free meditation classes every weekday morning at 8:00 am and 1:30 pm and on Friday evenings at 7:00 pm.
+Gabriel Woodhouse is one of the teachers at Three Jewels which offers free meditation classes every weekday morning and on Friday evenings.
 Three Jewels functions as a Meditation, Yoga, Dharma, and Outreach Center for the community.
 More info at: http://threejewels.org/